bogdad/timecutrust/README.md

 [![Build Status](https://travis-ci.org/bogdad/timecutrust.svg?branch=master)](https://travis-ci.org/bogdad/timecutrust)

-quickly find a time position in a log file (like nginx access) using binary search, and then output all the lines older than it
+quickly find a time position in a log file (like nginx access) using binary search, and then output all the lines newer than it

 # usage
 ```